vkakerbeck/tbp.monty/docs/overview/benchmark-experiments.md

 !table[../../benchmarks/logos_on_objects.csv]

+Note: These experiments use 100 inference steps rather than the typical 500.
+Monolithic models often time out, making the benchmarks prohibitively slow at the larger step limit.

 > [!WARNING]
 >
 > These benchmarks are not currently expected to have good performance and are used to track our research progress for compositional datasets.